ResiduosCodeur/Community-Discussion-Platform/README.md

 <strong>-> setup working!</strong>

 <h2>Policy for making changes </h2>
-Always create your own branch and commit changes in it before merging it into the main branch to avoid clashes within same branch
+Always create your own branch and commit changes in it before merging it into the main branch